trapped/prefect/docs/core/tutorial/01-etl-before-prefect.md

 # ETL: Before Prefect

-To better explore the features of Prefect, Let's jump into an ETL ("extract, transform, load") example that doesn't use Prefect.
+To better explore the features of Prefect, let's jump into an ETL ("extract, transform, load") example that doesn't use Prefect.

 In this case, we are trying to fetch and store information about live aircraft information to use in a future analysis.
-This future analysis requires pulling, cleaning, and merging data from multiple sources, in this case "live" aircraft data (positional information) and "reference" data (airport locations, flights, route plan information).
+This future analysis requires pulling, cleaning, and merging data from multiple sources.
+In this case we are using "live" aircraft data (positional information) and "reference" data (airport locations, flights, route plan information).

 ```python
 import aircraftlib as aclib